Bukk94/CoubDownloader/README.md

 7. To ease the search, type 'likes' into the search bar (number 2 in picture)
 8. Click on the row called 'likes' (number 3 in picture)
 9. In 'Response Headers', search for value `remember_token=`
-10. The value after `=` is your Access Token, copy in to this app
+10. The value after `=` is your Access Token, copy it to the tool when asked.

 ![guide](CoubDownloader/Img/Guide_1.png)
 ![guide_2](CoubDownloader/Img/Guide_2.png)